 Alexander Baring hails from the peculiar paradise of Lambay Island, a mere three miles off the coast of Dublin.
 Lambay Island, a veritable odyssey of oddities, is also home to a herd of grazing cattle, an improbability of puffins, fallow deer, grey seals and an even more improbable troupe of red-necked wallabies.

 The entrepreneur, Cyril Camus, is part of the fifth generation of Maison Camus, that illustrious French family famous the world over for their incomparable Cognac.
 Bonded by a love of nature and the finer things in life, Cyril and Alexander make the perfect partners in whiskey production.

 The partnership these two like-minded entrepreneurs, Baring and Camus is as unique as it is natural as the setting where the casks mature on Lambay, due to their mutual beliefs in driving ambition and innovation through the expertise of their heritage and impeccable standards.
 But for now we will revert back to the Barings…

-This was a marked and creative departure from the confines of the “Tuxedo Park” where Maud’s Father, tobacco tycoon Pierre Lorillard, had founded in the mid 1880s, only 38 miles from Manhattan, a new community, the capital of the leaders of American wealth and society, where the “New York Four Hundred” came to play and where what is now known as the Tuxedo, became fashionable, thanks to New York socialite James Brown Potter, who introduced a certain tail-less black dinner jacket to the social elite of that era after being introduced to the the Prince of Wales during a trip to Britain.
+This was a marked and creative departure from the confines of the “Tuxedo Park” where Maud’s Father, tobacco tycoon Pierre Lorillard, had founded in the mid 1880s, only 38 miles from Manhattan, a new community, the capital of the leaders of American wealth and society, where the “New York Four Hundred” came to play and where what is now known as the Tuxedo, became fashionable, thanks to New York socialite James Brown Potter, who in 1886 introduced a certain tail-less black dinner jacket to the social elite of that era after being introduced to the the Prince of Wales during a trip to Britain.